STUDENT LIFE: FREQUENTLY ASKED QUESTIONS

-At Neumont University, we are very proud of the small classes we offer.
-The current faculty to student ratio is 21:1.
+We are very proud of the small classes we offer.
+The current faculty to student ratio is 21:1 for our on-campus bachelor's degree programs.
 Typically, early courses will have 20 to 60 students, and project courses later in the program may have as few as four students per group.

 WHAT Are the Demographics of the Student population?

 Currently, 14 percent of our student population is from Utah with the other 86 percent coming from 42 states in the United States.
 Approximately 87 percent of students are male and 13 percent are female.
 For more detailed student demographics, please contact the Office of Student Affairs.

 Where Can I Eat?

 Neumont offers a small market, available 8 a.m. to 5 p.m.
 Monday through Friday where you can pick up drinks, snacks, and a few fresh items.
 There are also several chain and independent cafes and shops within walking-distance including a food court and a grocery store.